 This numeric value represents the type of authentication the user can select for authentication on the server.
-The currently supported value is TYPE_SRP6A, which represents authentication on the server using the SRP (Secure Remote Password) protocol.
+The currently supported values are:

+- TYPE_SRP6A represents authentication on the server using SRP protocol (angl.
+Secure Remote Password protocol); - TYPE_EXTERN represents external authentication mechanisms such as LDAP and Kerberos.